Updated: Jan 7

 What is EBITDA?

-EBITDA, or ‘earnings before interest, taxes, depreciation, and amortization’, is a way of excluding non-operating activities from your figures, allowing you to focus in on the specific profitability of your business operations.
+EBITDA, or ‘earnings before interest, taxes, depreciation, and amortization’, is a way of excluding non-operating activities from your figures, allowing you to focus on the specific profitability of your business operations.

 Similarly, EBITDA is helpful for investors, especially from larger firms, who may have different tax and depreciation arrangements to a business they wish to acquire.
 EBITDA provides investors with a simplified indicator of a business’ profitability, by removing factors potentially irrelevant to their own existing operating model.